Aidan J Crowley Diary Quotes & Scribbles on Life

 Nowadays I tend to disappear for a few years and work on my projects behind the scenes.
 I only have to impress myself to be honest.
 When I am ready then I get the work out there.
 If people like it I am grateful and humbled.
 But I work on my own terms.

 What you learn early on as an actor is that most people haven't a clue how it works.
 Whether they be critics or the public, they simply have no idea.
-I have been given praise and fantastic reviews on the one hand and bad reviews on the other and all for various plays and the various roles.
+I have been given praise and fantastic reviews on the one hand and bad reviews on the other and all for various plays and the same or various roles.
 This happens all the time and you just have to let it be.
 There is no way you can appreciate what a professional artist does unless you are one yourself.
 By default if you are not in front of the camera with me or on the stage as my fellow actor, who really gives a fuck what you think?
 Nowadays the art of the quality critic who knows about theatre-craft and filmmaking and singing is long gone.
 There might be a handful of genuine critics left in the business who I would respect but still it is only an opinion.
 Do you really think I care what an amateur blogger thinks of the play?
 You must be joking.
 But you know, I don't think it is the business of any artist to give a shit what anyone else thinks of their work.
 I never seek opinion or advice anymore.
 I just do it my way.
 At least there is authenticity in that.
 I kind of learned a long time ago not to give a shit what anyone thinks really.

 Listen I am an eccentric kind of man.
 I have always done my own thing.
 I have never taken a job just because I had to.
 I have turned down auditions and offers of roles if I did not feel I could do it justice or if I felt it was a shitty idea.
 I have never been a whore to the business.
 Some people think that is insanity but I think it is taking charge of my life and work and guess what...I don’t care what anyone else thinks whatsoever.
 I have never followed the crowd.